charles8191/netherite/README.md

 ### Why the name?

 The name is a really hard material in the video game Minecraft, further suggesting that this is a hardened Linux distribution.

+### What device do you recommend for security?

+A device with Windows 11 from the factory is a good baseline.
+Secure Boot doesn't need to be disabled.
+Adding a BIOS password is recommended.